Long induced paths in expanders: Introduction

 \section{Introduction}

 The Longest Induced Path problem concerns finding a largest subset of vertices $S$ in a graph $G$ such that the induced subgraph $G[S]$ is a path.
-This problem is NP-hard, with its decision variant being NP-complete \citep{garey1997computers}.
+The decision problem of determining whether there exists an induced path of a specified length is NP-complete.
 It is difficult and interesting even on very specific graphs $G$.
 For example, the Snake-in-the-box Problem \cite{abbott1988snake,zemor1997upper,mutze2022combinatorial}, motivated by the theory of error-correcting codes \citep{kautz1958unit}, asks for the longest induced path in the hypercube graph.
 It also features in the study of Detour Distance \citep{chartrand1993detour} and the spread of information in social networks~\cite{gavril2002algorithms}.
 To illustrate the latter connection, we imagine that some person in a social network shares some information with their connections (e.g.~by posting it on their profile), who then might share it with their connections, resulting to an information cascade, in which the longest induced path represents the longest existing route for information transmission.

 The classical literature on Random Graphs considers many problems on finding induced subgraphs, starting from several independent papers \cite{bollobas1976cliques, grimmett1975colouring, matula1976largest} in the 1970's calculating the asymptotic independence number of $G(n,p)$ for fixed $p$ and large $n$.
 This was later extended by Frieze \cite{frieze1990independence} to $p=c/n$ for large constant $c$ (as noted in~\cite{cooley2021large}, this extends to all $p\geq c/n$).
 Erdős and Palka \cite{erdos1983trees} initiated the study of induced trees in $G(n, p)$, which developed a large literature \cite{de1986induced,frieze1987large,kuvcera1987large,luczak1988maximal} before its final resolution by de la Vega~\cite{de1996largest}, showing that the size of the largest induced tree matches the asymptotics found earlier for the independence number: it is $\sim2 \log_q(np)$ for all $p\geq c/n$ for large constant $c$.
 The Longest Induced Path problem in $G(n,p)$ is also classical \cite{luczak1993size,suen1992large}, and was recently resolved asymptotically by Dragani\'c, Glock and Krivelevich \cite{draganic2022largest}.